Freddie Freeman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.01).
+- The Reds have a 5.02 team ERA that ranks 27th across all league pitching staffs.

-- Williamson gets the start for the Reds, his fifth of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts through 21 2/3 innings pitched.
+- Ashcraft (3-4) gets the starting nod for the Reds in his 13th start of the season.
+He's put together a 6.64 ERA in 62 1/3 innings pitched, with 49 strikeouts.

-- In his last time out on Friday against the Milwaukee Brewers, the lefty went 6 2/3 innings, allowing two earned runs while surrendering five hits.
+- The righty's most recent time out came on Saturday against the Milwaukee Brewers, when he went four innings, surrendering 10 earned runs while allowing nine hits.

-- In four games this season, the 25-year-old has a 4.29 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .215 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.